What Is The 5s System?

 Imagine a tidy, well-functioning workspace that is free of clutter, safe, and allows your employees to perform their tasks efficiently.
 Whilst running a business, keeping tabs on everything is not always easy and can be a challenge.
 However, there are systems that have been developed to help you organize your workspaces and sites in collaboration with your workers.
 The 5s management system is one of them.

 Having originated in Japan, 5s stands for the 5 words beginning with S that describe the system’s core structure.
 They are generally translated as follows:

 - Seiketsu (清潔): Standardize

 - Shitsuke (躾): Sustain

-5s originated in Japan and was created by the inventor of Toyota: Sakichi Toyoda.
+5s originated in Japan, like many other productivity tools, such as Kanban, and was created by the founder of Toyota: Sakichi Toyoda.
 He and his son spent years developing a smooth manufacturing process in order to cut costs, be more time efficient and increase worker productivity.
-This was to be achieved by micro managing and organizing every step of the production process.
+This was to be achieved by micro-managing and organizing every step of the production process.